FedeDP/libmodule/docs/src/callbacks.rst

 .. c:function:: module_pre_start(void)

-  It can be used to create a function that will be called before any module is registered. |br|
+  This function will be called before any module is registered. |br|
-  It is the per-module version of :ref:`modules_pre_start <modules_pre_start>` function. |br|
+  It is the per-module version of :ref:`modules_pre_start <modules_pre_start>` function.

 .. c:function:: init(void)

-  Initializes module state
+  Initializes module state and returns an fd to be polled. |br|
+  A special fd value MODULE_DONT_POLL is defined, to create a non-pollable module. |br|
+  Non-pollable module acts much more similar to an actor, ie: they can only receive and send PubSub messages.

   :returns: FD to be polled for this module.

 .. c:function:: check(void)

-  Startup filter to check whether this module should be created and managed by libmodule
+  Startup filter to check whether this module should be created and managed by libmodule, |br|
+  as sometimes you may wish that not your modules are automatically started.

   :returns: true (not-0) if the module should be created, 0 otherwise.